JordyMoos/kafka-disconnect-test/README.md

 docker-compose stop kafka
 ```

-Check that "Finished!" is never reached not printed in the logs
+Check that "Finished!" is never reached and printed in the logs

 ![Script does not continue after writer.Close()](./img/waiting.png)